asadbukhari2/asadbukhari2/README.md

-<h1 align="center">Hi 👋, I'm Asad Bukhari</h1>
+<h1 align="center">Hi 👋, I'm Asad Bukhari — a tech enthusiast from Pakistan</h1>
-<p align="center">🚀 Full-Stack Developer | SaaS Builder | React & Node.js Specialist</p>
+<p align="center">🚀 Software Developer at Webevis Technologies</p>

 ---

 ### 👨‍💻 About Me

-- 💼 I'm a full-stack software engineer focused on building scalable, high-performance web apps.
+- 🔭 Just started writing blogs.
+- 👯 I’m looking to collaborate and learn the world of open source.
 - 💡 I work with **React, Next.js, Node.js, Express, MongoDB, PostgreSQL**, and cloud services like AWS.
 - 🛠️ I specialize in building **white-labeled solutions**, POS systems, and digital banking applications.
 - 📬 I'm available for **remote opportunities** and **freelance gigs**.